Max Noppel

 Maximilian Noppel and Christian Wressnegger.

-Proc. of 30th ACM Conference on Computer and Communications Security (CCS), to appear November 2023.
+Proc. of 30th ACM Conference on Computer and Communications Security (CCS), November 2023.

 Explanation-Aware Backdoors in a Nutshell.